Nonreciprocal Cahn-Hilliard model emerges as a universal amplitude equation: Supplementary Material

 where $A(x,t)$ is the slowly varying complex amplitude of the spatially periodic stationary mode at $k=k_\mathrm{c}$.
 In the oscillatory case (wave instability) the coupled complex Ginzburg-Landau equations

-emerge as amplitude equations where complex amplitudes $A_1$ and $A_2$ correspond to left and right traveling waves, respectively.
-These equations are only valid for small group velocity $c$ (see sec.~VI.E of \cite{ArKr2002rmp}, section 7.1 of \cite{Hoyle2006}, sections~1 \& 2 of \cite{WiMC2005n}).
+emerge as amplitude equation where complex amplitudes $A_1$ and $A_2$ correspond to left and right traveling waves, respectively.
+These equations are only valid for small group velocity $c$ (see sec.~VI.E of \cite{ArKr2002rmp}, Section 7.1 of \cite{Hoyle2006}, Sections~1 \& 2 of \cite{WiMC2005n}).
 If this condition is not fulfilled a nonlocal equation is derived \cite{Knob1992}.
-The four described cases for systems without conservation laws are all well covered by the Cross-Hohenberg classification (as types $I_s, I_o, III_s, III_o$) \cite{CrHo1993rmp} and are widely analyzed in the literature.
+The four described cases for systems without conservation laws are all well covered by the Cross-Hohenberg classification (as types III$_\mathrm{s}$, III$_\mathrm{o}$, I$_\mathrm{s}$, I$_\mathrm{o}$, respectively) \cite{CrHo1993rmp} and are widely analyzed in the literature.

 However, for systems with a conservation law there are another four basic types again distinguished based on wavenumber and mode type at onset.
 They are shown in the second and fourth row of Fig.~\ref{fig:linstab}.
 The conservation law results in the existence of a neutral mode at zero wavenumber, i.e., $\lambda=0$ at $k=0$ at all values of $\varepsilon$.
 Note that the instability thresholds are equivalent to the corresponding cases without conservation law.
 However, the fastest growing mode above onset behaves differently.
-For instance, in the case of zero marginal wavenumber at onset ($k_\mathrm{c}=0$, second row of Fig.~\ref{fig:linstab}, Cahn-Hilliard instability), $k_\mathrm{m}$ increases with $\varepsilon$ in contrast to the case of an Allen-Cahn instability.
+For instance, in the case of zero marginal wavenumber at onset ($k_\mathrm{c}=0$, second row of Fig.~\ref{fig:linstab}, Cahn-Hilliard instability), $k_\mathrm{m}$ increases with $\varepsilon$ in contrast to the case of an Allen-Cahn instability where $k_\mathrm{m}=k_\mathrm{c}=0$.
 This implies that the instability is observed as a large-scale instability, not a homogeneous one.
 The growth of a homogeneous mode is incompatible with a fully conserved dynamics.
 The corresponding amplitude equation has only recently been systematically derived \cite{BeRZ2018pre}.
 It corresponds to the Cahn-Hilliard equation (well known from other contexts)